Santal people: Marriage

-There are seven kinds of marriage recognized in the Santal community, each with its own degree of social acceptance.
-The most elaborate kind of marriage is the hapramko bapla, or ancestor's marriage, but the most widely practiced is kesimek'.
+There are seven kinds of marriage recognised in the Santal community, each with its own degree of social acceptance.
+The most elaborate kind of marriage is the hapramko bapla, or ancestor's marriage, but the most widely practised is kesimek'.
 In this form of marriage, a boy and girl who wish to marry decide to go to the groom's house and stay there a while.
 When the girl's family are made aware of their situation, the jog majhi of the girl's village arrives at the house of the headman of the boy's village to discover the couple's intentions.
 The couple are summoned to the village headman and the bride is asked whether she wishes to set a date for kesimek'.
 If she replies 'no', the boy's family will have to pay a small fine to the jog majhi of the girl's village, who would take the girl back to her father.
 If she assents, the boy's family is consulted for the best day for the kesimek'.
 The bride and groom are not bound by any obligation to marry.
 During this time, the jog majhi stays in the village to give all the information he can to the bride's father: both in determining what would be a good bride price to demand and whether the marriage might end in a short time.

 On the day of the kesimek' ceremony, a group of men from the bride's village, including the jog majhi, headman, village elders, and the bride's father and some relations, arrives at the bride's village.
-They are seated at the headman's house with respect and organized by marang or hudin status.
+They are seated at the headman's house with respect and organised by marang or hudin status.
 Meanwhile, the groom's family gathers to discuss the bride price the groom's father should pay.
 The two parties then meet and the fathers negotiate the bride price to be paid.
 The groom is first asked whether he wishes the marriage to continue.
 As a symbolic marriage contract, the groom's father gives a small amount of cash and gives handi (rice-beer) to the guests.
 The negotiations for bride-price continue between the fathers exclusively until an amount is reached.
 Although this is nowadays in cash, livestock or other goods are not uncommon.
 The bride price is generally light and it is seen wrong to stop two young people from marrying because of a disagreement about bride price.
 After an agreement is reached, celebrations ensue and festive drinking continues into the night.